GregFinzer/BedBrigadeNational/Documentation/Developer Notes.md

+# Developer Notes

-The compilerconfig.json allows the theme.scss to be compiled into theme.css
+* The compilerconfig.json allows the theme.scss to be compiled into theme.css